rivdb/site/_posts/2024-08-27-formatstring2.markdown

 `%26464d,` : This ensures our output string has 26465 characters (notice the `,` also counts as a character)

 `%20$hn` : This specifier writes 2 bytes (half a word) to the memory address that's stored on the *20th* argument on the stack.
-We use the `%hn` modifier to ensure that we only modify the lower-order 2 bytes.
+This use the `%hn` modifier to ensure that we only modify the lower-order 2 bytes.

 Our output:
 ```